ozzy4654/material-range-bar/README.md

 MaterialRangeBar
 =======
-MaterialRangeBar is a fork from https://github.com/edmodo/range-bar that adds some basic material styling, as well as start and end values, values as floats and some other things.
-It is aiming to mimic this:
+****NOTE****. **** Using version 1.5.2 only works for Android 7.0+ aka API 24+ +*****

+MaterialRangeBar is a fork from https://github.com/oli107/material-range-bar that is 100% Kotlin based and supports APIs 24+.
+Also brings some new functionality to rangerBar class.
+You can now get/set the left/right indexes programmically.
+As well as, a new helper function for PinViews class.
+You can now change the color without recreating the whole PinView if its not null, i.e. ThumbSliders.
+Allows for a smooth slide UX if changing colors of the boundary based on value.
+As well as some other refindments.
+Also Refactored the Sample App.

 http://www.google.com/design/spec/components/sliders.html